steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    New Models
+        Add the new model JSON files to Test.
+        Some Model and Mesh cameras refer to objects in other Projects.
+            Is this valid?
+Can a resource reference a resource in another project?
+    Camera translations are not handled correctly.

     Review the Blender implementation.
         What were the post-processing steps that were done to prepare the data for the Poisson solver?
+    Review the technical papers.
+    Review ZSurf.
+    Review ArtCAM.
+    Generalize the handling of models so that they are scale independent.

+    OBJ Loader
+        The loader does not handle Bones.
     Write OBJ
         Inspection in other viewers and editors (.e.g Rhino) is necessary.

     Gradients are calculated from the DepthBuffer which directly reflects the faceting of the model.
         Could the DepthBuffer use the fragment shader which has interpolated vertex coordinates?